unprofession-al/bpmon/README.md

 ## Installation

-To install BPmon, you need Go 1.7.
+To install BPMON, you need Go 1.6. (older versions could potentially work as well but are not tested).
+Please refer to https://golang.org/doc/install to do so...

 Simply run the following command (don't forget the three dots at the end!):
 ```
 # go get -u github.com/unprofession-al/bpmon/...
 ```

-## Configure BPMOM
+## Configure BPMON

 BPMONs global settings are configured via a simple config file written in YAML.
 The config file can hold multiple *sections* (separat configurations) that enables